webrtc-for-the-curious/webrtc-for-the-curious/content/docs/04-securing.md

 #### Key Deriviation Function

-#### Pseudo Random Function
+#### Pseudorandom Function
+A Pseudorandom Function (PRF) is a pre-defined function to generate a value that appears random.
+It may take multiple inputs and generate a single output.

 #### Message Authentication Code
 A Message Authentication Code is a hash that is placed at the end of a message.
 A MAC proves that the message comes from the user you expected.

 If you don't use a MAC an attacker could insert invalid messages.
 After decrypting you would just have garbage because they don't know the key.

 #### Key Rotation
 Key Rotation is the practice of changing your key on an interval.
 This makes a stolen key less impactful.
 If a key is stolen/leaked fewer data can be decrypted.

 ## DTLS
 DTLS (Datagram Transport Layer Security) allows two peers to establish secure communication with no pre-existing configuration.
 Even if someone is eavesdropping on the conversation they will not be able to decrypt the messages.